Ten dead in Texas school shooting, student arrested - Journal du Cameroun

 “This has been going on too long in our country,” Trump said, speaking at an event on prison reform at the White House.
 “We’re with you in this tragic hour.”

-Trump, who has previously shied away from gun control and proposed arming teachers, said he was “determined to do everything in our power to protect our students, secure our schools and to keep weapons out of the hands of those who pose a threat to themselves and to others.”
+Trump, who has previously proposed arming teachers, said he was “determined to do everything in our power to protect our students, secure our schools and to keep weapons out of the hands of those who pose a threat to themselves and to others.”

 – ‘Get out of here’ –